Zhen-Tan-dmml/Zhen-Tan-dmml.github.io/_pages/about.md

 📚 I am currently a research intern at [Google Cloud AI](https://research.google/teams/cloud-ai/) in Sunnyvale!
 I am also holding a visiting reseacher position at [Harvard Medical School](https://hms.harvard.edu/).

-📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.
+📽️ I am also interested in assisting others on their path in the world of Data Mining, Machine Learning and academia.
+Feel free to contact me!

 <!-- # News
 * Item 1